Walk through the Wye Valley AONB

 Kingfisher Cruises in the Wye Valley AONB

-I have been on a tour of the Wye valley with Kingfisher cruises before, but my guests hadn’t, so we joined the boat for a cold drink and to enjoy the tour.
+I have been on a tour of the Wye Valley with Kingfisher Cruises before, but my guests hadn’t, so we joined the boat for a cold drink and to enjoy the tour.
 The tour travels upstream and teaches you about the history of the area, including salmon fishing, floods, Saint Dubricius Church and much more.
 The boat was comfy.
 Even with resident ducks sitting on the bow, dogs were also welcome on this trip.

 Walk Downstream To Monmouth